-There can be one cooling and one heating design day.
-This data is used to generate one day (24 hours) of heating or cooling design weather.
-A one-day drybulb temperature cycle is generated from the DRYBULB-HIGH, DRYBULB-RANGE, HOUR-HIGH, and HOUR-LOW.
+The weather-related keywords are used to generate one day (24 hours) of heating or cooling design weather.
+A oneday drybulb temperature cycle is generated from the DRYBULB-HIGH, DRYBULB-RANGE, HOUR-HIGH, and HOUR-LOW.
 A humidity ratio is calculated from DRYBULB-HIGH and WETBULB-AT-HIGH and this is held fixed for the day unless the drybulb falls below the dew-point.
 If no DRYBULB-RANGE is input, the drybulb is held constant for the entire day.
 Solar radiation values are generated from a clear sky model using the specified MONTH and DAY for calculating solar position.
 The clear sky values are then modified by the CLOUD-AMOUNT.
-The Loads portion of is then run with a 1 day run period for each design day.
-The resulting peak cooling load (for a cooling design day) and peak heating load (for a heating design day) is used to size HVAC equipment.
-If no design days are input, the program sizes the HVAC equipment from the heating and cooling peak loads from the annual run.
+Note that the default value for CLOUD-AMOUNT (10 for heating and 0 for cooling) minimizes the solar radiation for the heating design day and maximizes it for the cooling design day.